achalise/cloudnative-serverless-streaming/readme.md

 ## Claim Service

-The application exposes an http endpoint for users to submit their claim request.
+The application exposes a http endpoint for users to submit their claim request.
 The service is implemented using Spring Cloud Function following hexagonal architecture principles.

 At the core, the service is a function that accepts `ClaimRequest` to produce a `ClaimResponse` output.
 For simplicity,